getampt/docs/runtime.md

 ---
 title: Ampt Universal Runtime
-description: Node-based, WebAPI standardized runtime that provides a consistent execution environment across serverless, containers, and edge-based technologies.
+description: Node-backed, web standards runtime layer that provides a consistent execution environment across serverless, containers, and edge-based technologies.
 ---

-We'll be providing more information about the Ampt Universal Runtime soon.
+The Ampt Universal Runtime is a layer applied to Node.js that adds support for web standards (like the FetchAPI) and adapts requests for consistent handling across AWS compute technologies.
+This lightweight runtime layer allows workloads to run on serverless functions (Lambda), containers (Fargate), and edge-based technologies (Lambda@Edge) without any application code changes.

-**Current features include:**
+**Features include:**

-- Node.js v18.x and v20.x
+- Support for Node.js v18.x and v20.x
-- Automatically transpiles TypeScript with source maps and supports tsconfig paths
+- Automatic TypeScript transpilation with source maps and tsconfig paths support
-- Reloads code in dev mode
+- Hot-reloading of code in dev mode
 - WebAPI standardized fetch, streams, and webcrypto APIs
 - HTTP response streaming support
-- Adapts requests from various event sources into a consistent format (e.g. fetch)
+- Request adaption from various event sources into a consistent format (e.g. fetch)

 Depending on your project's needs, you can configure the runtime and build version using the settings below.